 The cost you really want to pay attention to is your family’s net price.
 That’s what you are likely to pay after scholarships, grants, and other forms of aid are taken into consideration.

-Commit to Monthly Payments: Once you have that goal amount, it’s time to break down the monthly costs.
+Once you have that goal amount, it’s time to break down the monthly costs.
 How much will you put into a savings plan or account each month?
-It’s ideal to have a standard number and stick to contributing that much every month, but life happens and sometimes you need a little flexibility.
-If you need to adjust the amount of contribution due to sudden expenses or the loss of a job, that’s ok.
+As much as possible, try to set a specific number and commit to contributing that amount every month to your chosen college savings plan.

-The short answer: ASAP.
-Many suggest starting college savings before the child is even born.
-Some people advise asking for college savings gifts for baby showers or even for weddings.
+Financial experts advise families to start saving money for college before the child is even born.
+Some recommend asking for college savings gifts for baby showers or even for weddings.
 College is an expensive endeavor, so the earlier you start saving, the better.

 What if You Didn’t Save Enough for College?

 Let’s break down how to make college more affordable, even if you haven’t managed to save as much as you hoped to.

-The Right Fit: Finding the ideal college fit can actually save you money.
-By finding the right college for your student, they’re more likely to graduate on time (saving money in tuition fees.
-They are also less likely to consider transferring, which can add extra semesters and thus extra costs), and the right college should also offer financial aid and fit reasonably within your financial means.
+- Look for the right fit: Finding the ideal college fit can actually save you money.
+By finding the right college for your student, they’re more likely to graduate on time, saving money in tuition fees.
+They are also less likely to consider transferring, which can add extra semesters and increase the cost.
+The right college will often also offer financial aid, making it reasonably affordable and within your financial means.

-- Prioritize in-state options: Attending an in-state college is one of the most popular options for choosing an affordable college is to attend an in-state college.
+- Prioritize in-state options: Attending an in-state college is one of the most popular ways to lower the cost of tuition significantly.
 Public colleges typically offer in-state students a lower tuition rate.

-Community College First: Another option to consider is for students to attend a community college for 2 years, before transferring to a more traditional college to finish out their bachelor’s degree.
+- Consider community college first: Another option to consider attending a community college for 2 years.
+After 2 years, you can transfer to a more traditional college to finish out your bachelor’s degree.

 Even with college savings and scholarships, many families turn to student loans to cover the rest of the costs.
 It’s key to know your options when it comes to student loans, as the choices have far-reaching financial impact.

-Federal: Federal loans should ideally be your first choice of loan, as they tend to have lower interest rates, more flexible repayment plans, and the option for student loan forgiveness.
+Federal – Federal loans should ideally be your first choice when borrowing money for college.
+Federal loans have lower interest rates, more flexible repayment plans, and the option for student loan forgiveness.

-Private: There are numerous student loan lenders available, each with their own offerings, pros/cons, and eligibility requirements.
-Make sure you shop around to find an option that works best for you and your student.
+Private – There are numerous student loan lenders available, each with their own offerings, pros/cons, and eligibility requirements.
+Make sure you shop around to find an option that works best for you.

-Though saving for college can feel like a monumental, and sometimes intimidating, task, it is possible to attain this goal.
+Though saving money for college can feel like a monumental, and sometimes intimidating, task, it is possible to attain this goal.
 The key is to start early, do your research, make a plan, and stick to it.
-All the effort is well worth it, after all, since it’s an investment in education for your child.